 - Invest time in influencer marketing, finding content advocates and fans and similar chances for backlinks.

-Effective SEO content development requires balancing the needs of your customers with optimization efforts.
+An effective SEO content strategy requires balancing the needs of your customers with optimization efforts.
 When these two aspects work in unison, they are able to effectively promote content in the SERPs and find traction and readers for your articles.
-Customers who neglect SEO find themselves with websites filled with great content but no readers, while those who neglect their content quality will have good technical optimization but low engagement.
+Customers who neglect their SEO content strategy find themselves with websites filled with great content but no readers, while those who neglect their content quality will have good technical optimization but low engagement.
 It is only when these two areas work together in unison that brands start to experience the incredible success that content marketing can offer.

 Check out a recent piece on content marketing: A New Era of Content.
 The paper is based on industry research by BrightEdge and iProspect, it packs a number of content and online marketing best practices into 20 short pages.